 The best bits (if by “best” you mean “most transparently attempting to shift the focus away from Romney’s colossal boneheadedness” — which we do) are to be found in the suggested Q & A replies:

 Don’t you think it was appropriate for the embassy to condemn the controversial movie in question?
-Are you standing up for movies like this?Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Are you standing up for movies like this?Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 – Governor Romney rejects the reported message of the movie.
 There is no room for religious hatred or intolerance.